mitchjr9/Project-1-Group-2/PROPOSAL.md

 ## Feb 5, 2022

-1. Pick coins/tokens to track (1 per person).
+1. Pick coins/tokens/stocks to track (2 per person; 1 crypto, 1 stock).
 1. Determine period of samples.
 1. Submit Proposal to Tyler

 ## Feb 7, 2022

-1. Investigate APIs - are we able to get the data we need?
+1. Finish implementing API dependent algorithms
-1. Collect data from each Crypto
+1. Determine common data format

 ## Feb 9, 2022

-1. Define data format.
 1. Clean each of our data sources to match format.
+1. Create 2+ visualizations for each question

 ## Feb 12, 2022

-1. Create 2+ visualizations for each question
+1. (Continued) Create 2+ visualizations for each question
+1. Together: arrive at conclusions from what was found with our individual crypto choices.

 ## Feb 14, 2022

-1. Together: arrive at conclusions from what was found with our individual crypto choices.
 1. Create presentation template.
 1. Each member add their presentation

 ## Feb 16, 2022

-Present findings to class.
+1. Present findings to class.